ClobberXD/gunslinger/README.md

 ## TODO

 - Gun perks (special effects when bullet finds its target)
-- Projectile entity based collision and damage system
+- Visible projectiles and entity-based collision/damage system.
+- Customisable recoil per-gun.

 ### See API.md for the complete gunslinger API reference